 Before any recovery offer begins, every client or their parent is asked to take part in a telephone assessment.
 Following assessment, we may identify that a client might not be quite ready for therapy or that therapy is not suitable for the client.
 In this instance, we may signpost a client to another service or broker their access to a more suitable service.
 We provide support in geographical locations throughout Cornwall and the Isles of Scilly.

-The SUsie Programme (The Susie Project) provides trauma informed psycho-educational support to people recovering from domestic abuse.
+The SUsie Programme (The Susie Project) provides trauma informed psycho-educational support to men and women who are recovering from domestic abuse.
 This support programme is tailored towards enabling clients to recover and positively move forward with their lives.
 The strengths based programme focuses on long-term wellbeing and is designed to address the impact of abuse and enable victims to develop future protective behaviours.

 Types of support:

 The programme looks at automatic negative thinking patterns and balances this with positive affirmation techniques, e.g. how we think affects how we ultimately behave.
-Ultimately, the Recovery Toolkit is about restoring belief and confidence in the individual and their abilities.
+The Recovery Toolkit is about restoring belief and confidence in the individual and their abilities.

 Who is eligible:

-All persons aged 16 and over, who have experienced domestic abuse at any time in their life, and who are no longer living with their abuser.
+All persons aged 18 and over, who have experienced domestic abuse and/or sexual violence* at any time in their life, and who are no longer experiencing abuse or living with their abuser.

 What we offer